 #6.
 Create a blogging schedule

-Once you have your content strategy in place, create a blogging schedule to help you get back into the routine of blogging regularly again.
-Check out the following post I wrote on how to develop an effective blogging schedule.
+Once you have your content strategy in place, create a blogging schedule to help you get back into the routine of writing and publishing frequently again.

 #7.
 Write your ultimate comeback post

+Right, you’re all set to go.
 Follow these 7 simple steps and you’ll be back rocking your blog again in no time.
-So what other tips or suggestions can you add to this list for making a comeback to blogging?

 Best of luck – Fabrizio